Is it worth the money?

 It’s a little more expensive.
 I bought the Dawn Dish Spray Value Pack for $10.99, but it comes with two 16 oz. dish soap bottle and a spray head, which I won’t have to buy again.

 Actually the greatest feature I found was after I finished washing the dishes I just spayed the countertops and wiped them down.
 I like not having to juggle several spray bottles at the same time.
-And the Dawn Powerwash uses don’t stop there.
-I’ve read that people are using it to spray their cars, pretreat their laundry and spray the dog down before you wash him.
+And if you’re in a rush, it can help you speed clean your house.

 So, in conclusion, I really like the Dawn Dish Spray.
 So it doesn’t sud as well, it is a little more versatile than the regular Dawn dish soap.
 You can read more reviews on Amazon here.